In 1929, Joseph F. Cullman Jr. and Howard S. Cullman, of Cullman

 the Marine Midland Trust Company, was elected to the board of Benson

 & Hedges.
 (Benson & Hedges Names New Member of Board.
-New York

 Times,